 The Board retains responsibility for the approval of certain matters whilst the day-to-day running of SEGRO is delegated by the Board to the Chief Executive, who is supported by the Executive Committee.
 The Executive Committee acts as a primary approval channel for matters delegated by the Board at each of its meetings.
-Any findings that raise material concerns would be communicated to the Board and acted upon swiftly.
-To find out more about what we do as well as our structure, please go to the SEGRO website.
+Any findings that raise material concerns are communicated to the Board and acted upon swiftly.